mathjax/MathJax-docs/options/input/mathml.rst

    Specifies whether MathJax will serialize and re-parse MathML found in the document.
 This can be useful if you want to do XML parsing of the MathML from an HTML document.

+.. _mathml-allowHtmlInTokenNodes:
+.. describe:: allowHtmlInTokenNodes: false

+   HTML5 specifies that HTML can be included within token nodes in MathML.
+This is now supported in MathJax v4, so you can include images or form inputs, for example, in your mathematical expressions.
+Because this HTML is not sanitized in any way by MathJax, it is a potential security risk for sites that allow user-supplied MathML.
+For this reason, MathJax includes the :data:`allowHtmlInTokenNodes` option, which is ``false`` by default.
+If you want to process HTML in MathML token nodes, set this option to ``true``.
+See the :ref:`mathml-html-in-token-nodes` section for more details.

+.. _mathml-fixMisplacedChildren:
+.. describe:: fixMisplacedChildren: true

+   Specifies whether MathJax should try to fix problems created by improper nesting of MathML tags.
+This can be due to a missing or extra close tag, or by using self-closing tags in an HTML document, where some browsers require explicit close tags for MathML.

 .. _mathml-parseError:
 .. describe:: parseError: (node) => {...}